 Overview

-- Esophagus: The muscular tube that carries food from the mouth to the stomach.
+- Esophagus: The tube that delivers food from the mouth to the stomach.

 - Stomach: The organ where food is stored and digestion starts.